Skip to main content

 Leptin Resistance The brain becomes insensitive to the signals of leptin, a hormone that should regulate appetite and signal energy sufficiency.
 This disrupts HPG axis function.
 Alters the central signaling required to maintain normal testosterone production.

 By restoring testosterone levels to a healthy range, TRT can help break the cycle.
-It often leads to improvements in body composition (increased muscle, decreased fat), better insulin sensitivity, and improved lipid profiles, which in turn reduces the metabolic burden that was suppressing natural in the first place.
+It often leads to improvements in body composition (increased muscle, decreased fat), better insulin sensitivity, and improved lipid profiles, which in turn reduces the metabolic burden that was suppressing natural testosterone production in the first place.
 Protocols may include weekly injections of Testosterone Cypionate, often combined with agents like Anastrozole to control estrogen conversion and Gonadorelin to maintain testicular stimulation.

 Academic